20 Best Dumbbell Leg Exercises To Build Bigger Legs

 16. Dumbbell One Leg Hip Thrust

-Now, a lot of people are afraid to perform this movement or just not interested since it requires a little setup, and may even look a little funny.
+Now, a lot of people are afraid to perform this movement or just not interested since it requires a little setup and may even look a little funny.

 Dumbbell One Leg Hip Thrust

 3. Raise one leg off the floor.
-Keeping your torso rigid and both hands on the plate, exhale as you raise the weight plate by extending the hip of your supporting leg.
+Keep your body straight and put both hands on the weight plate.

-4. Hold for a count of two and squeeze your glute.
+5. Hold for a count of two and squeeze your glute.

-5. Inhale as you lower the weight plate to the starting position by flexing the hip of your supporting leg.
+6. Inhale as you lower the weight plate to the starting position by flexing the hip of your supporting leg.

 Tips